 The certificate authority does not participate in majority of the fabric activities.
 It is required only when a new user is added or whenever there is a need to revoke a certificate.
 The system restricts the users to follow the certain steps while participating in the network.
-The algorithm followed by the proposed system for students and higher authorities are described below respectively.
+The algorithm 1 and algorithm 2 followed by the proposed system for students and higher authorities are described below respectively.
+All raised issues and acknowledgments will stay forever on this immutable ledger for auditability and past reference.

-Algorithm 1: Student Side
+Algorithm 1 Student Side

-- One time request for the authentication certificate
+- 1: One time request for the authentication certificate

-- 2. Waiting for approval
+- 2: Waiting for approval

-- 3. Opening client application
+- 3: Opening client application

-- 4. Initiating transaction
+- 4: Initiating transaction

-- 5. Waiting for higher authority responses
+- 5: Waiting for higher authority responses

-- Getting intimation when acknowledgment is received
+- 6: Getting intimation when acknowledgment is received

-- 7. Raising objections/feedback
+- 7: Raising objections/feedback

-- 8. Following step 3 to raise a new complaint
+- 8: Following step 3 to raise a new complaint